Tim McClelland: Controversies

+Nine years later, McClelland was a member of the crew that worked Brett's 3,000th-hit game and was one of the first to congratulate him.

 In 2007, McClelland worked home plate for the NL's Wild Card tiebreaker game between the San Diego Padres and the Colorado Rockies.
 In the bottom of the 13th inning, with the score even at 8–8, the Rockies scored the winning run on a sacrifice fly when McClelland called the tagging baserunner, Matt Holliday, safe at the plate.
 There were questions afterward as to whether Holliday had actually touched home plate on his slide.
 Padres manager Bud Black stated after the game that he believed Holliday did touch the plate.
 Following the game, McClelland told The Des Moines Register that "Michael Barrett stuck out his leg, but he didn't have it planted in the ground.
 What I saw was Holliday kind of slide through that leg and touch the plate."
 McClelland defended his deliberate safe call saying that he wanted to see if Barrett held on to the ball.

 On October 20, 2009, in an American League Championship Series game between the New York Yankees and the Los Angeles Angels, McClelland made two highly publicized controversial calls.
 McClelland called Nick Swisher out for leaving the base too early when Swisher was tagging up on a fly ball.
 Some analysts contend that video replays showed this call to be erroneous.
 With one out in the top of the fifth inning, an apparent double play was negated when McClelland called Robinson Canó safe at third after he was tagged by Mike Napoli while not in contact with the base.